val-lavric/spert-chess/README.md

 ## What it is made for

-* An application to play chess on Windows PC
+* An application for playing chess on Windows PC

-* No need to install it in a chess GUI, as it has its own
+* No need to install it in a chess GUI, it has its own

 * You can download it from the release section, extract and run